Aidan-McNay/courseflow/docs/getting_started/prerequisites.md

 general, Python wrappers around APIs are preferred over direct HTTP requests, as bearer tokens would need to be managed/wrapped anyway.

-In addition to the above, `cornell-canvas` uses the following packages for static linting:
+In addition to the above, `courseflow` uses the following packages for static linting:

  - [`black`](https://pypi.org/project/black/) for formatting